PYN17/PYN17/README.md

 - 🔥 **Wildfire Prediction Models** — applying **machine learning** to forecast fire risks.
 - 🌆 **Urban Heat Island Visualizations** — using **MODIS satellite data** to understand climate impacts in cities.
 - 📱 **iOS Field-Data Apps** — gamified tools that help users **track endangered and invasive species**, leveraging **camera, GPS, and wireless connectivity** in modern devices.
+- 💧 **IoT Water Management Systems (Axis Meter Solutions)** — developing an **IoT mesh network using AWS and AWS IoT Core** to monitor and optimize water usage.
+  This system provides **real-time submetering**, detects **leaks (especially from toilets, which cause ~80% of water losses)**, and helps both utilities and businesses **reduce waste, energy consumption, and environmental impact**.
+  **Water saved is water that doesn’t need to be pumped or reprocessed** — saving money, extending equipment life, and conserving a critical resource.

 ---

 ### 💡 What Drives Me